NethermindEth/starknet.go/examples/deploy/README.md

 - Deploy an OpenZeppelin account
 - Deploy an ERC20 contract
 - Mint the ERC20 contract
-- Transfer tokens from the deployed account to a tierce account
+- Transfer tokens from the deployed account to a third-party account

 ## Run the program
 In a terminal in this directory enter : `go run main.go`

-You can choose to run the program with an instance of the devnet (local starknet instance) or with the testnet by setting the `env` variable to *dev* for devnet or *testnet* for testnet
+You can choose to run the program with an instance of the devnet (local starknet instance) or with the testnet by setting the `env` variable to `dev` for devnet or `testnet` for testnet

 ## Contracts